will-head/siteground-travis-deploy/README.md

 ## Add SSH key to SiteGround

-The first stage is to generate an key pair to allow you to connect to your account via SSH.
+The first stage is to generate a key pair to allow you to connect to your account via SSH.

 ```bash
 ssh-keygen -t rsa -b 4096 -C 'build@travis-ci.org' -f ~/.ssh/siteground_rsa